lindsaywaldrop/foilstudy/README.md

-# foilstudy -- An example of performance space creation and analysis
+# foilstudy -- An example of performance space creation

 This repository accompanies a manuscript submission and contains the necessary code to reproduce the performance-space generation figure therein.